NicoHood/HoodLoader2/Readme.md

 Open a cmd or bash and try the following code.
 You can also create a .bat file for easier uploading.
 The .bat files are also located in */tools*.

-This can also be used to erase the program from your 16u2 if you always want to use it as normal USB-Serial bridge again.
+This can also be used to erase the program from your 16u2 if you always want to use it as normal USB-Serial bridge again (always stay in bootloader mode).
+And yes, it's correct that **you can have HoodLoader2 and HoodLoader1 running 'at the same time'** since v2 is a real bootloader and v1 'only' a firmware.

 ```
 #select com port, device and .hex file yourself